codeballet/item-catalog-app/README.md

 # Item catalog

+IMPORTANT: The below information is currently not correct.
+Please check in a while for an update.

 The *Item Catalog* is a full-stack web app with a HTML interface and an API.
 The web app allows for loggin in as a registered user.
 Once logged in, the user can add, edit, and delete categories, as well as items for each category.
 Non-logged in users can still browse and access all items and categories, but they cannot edit, delete, or add new categories or items.

 ## Installation and configuration of linux virtual machine